Safety Harbor site

 The Safety Harbor Site is an archaeological site in Philippe Park at 2525 Philippe Parkway in Safety Harbor, Florida, United States.
+It represents the site of Tocobaga, the capital of the Native American people also known as Tocobaga in the 16th century.
 It is the type site for the Safety Harbor culture, and includes the largest remaining mound in the Tampa Bay area.
 It was designated a National Historic Landmark in 1964.

 Description

 The Safety Harbor Site is a major feature of Philippe Park.
 The site consists of the large temple mound, one smaller burial mound and two shell middens.
 The temple mound is roughly circular, 150 ft in diameter and 20 ft in height, with a summit plateau measuring about 100 × 50 ft.
 It is built out of a series layers, alternating shells and sand.
 Archaeologists have uncovered features interpreted as post holes in the summit area, suggestive that a structure once stood there, either a residence or temple structure.
 There are also layers of clay, which are thought to represent levels that may have also been used in some way.

 The site is open to visitors during the daylight hours.
 In addition to the mounds, the park has walking paths, picnic areas, a boat ramp, fishing, and scenic views.